 Do I have to eat all of my points each day?

-- No!
+– No!
 You are not required to eat all of your points per day.
-With so many 0 Point Foods now, you will more than likely end up with points left some or most days.
+With so many 0-Point Foods now, you will more than likely end up with points left on some or most days.
 If you use all of your points, that is totally fine too!

 Should I use my weekly points?